 Organic search: It may be difficult in some cases to rank landing pages and sales funnels for keywords in Google.
 However, if you have an active blog that gets organic traffic from search engines, you can direct that traffic to your landing page or sales funnel.

-Final words: which is right for you?
+Final words: Which is right for you?

-Ultimately, deciding which method is best for you really depends on what your goals are.
+Ultimately, deciding which method (landing page vs funnel) is best for you really depends on what your goals are.
 For instance, if you are solely interested in generating leads for your business, building a landing page might be your best bet.
 Alternatively, if you are focused on driving sales and potentially other objectives like collecting leads or cross-selling customers on complimentary products, sales funnels might be your best bet.

 Depending on what your goal is, perhaps you can try both methods and compare results.